heristop/gutenku/packages/front/content/2026-01-17-gutenku-when-two-frauds-make-a-truth.en.md

 When that reader reads a GutenKu haiku and feels something, that emotion comes from them — their memories, their culture, their sense of beauty.
 The algorithm feels nothing.
 It's not AI creativity they're perceiving.
 It's their own humanity reflected back at them.

-So what's the difference between Dimitri and GutenKu?
+So what's the difference between Dimitri Rataud and GutenKu?

-- **Dimitri:** Life experience → Gut feeling → Hand-picked words → Human meaning
+**Dimitri Rataud** draws from life experience, follows gut feeling, hand-picks words, and produces human meaning.

-- **GutenKu:** Word pools → Math → High scores → Output
+**GutenKu** draws from word pools, applies math, optimizes scores, and produces output.

 One is creation through consciousness.
 The other is optimization through metrics.